Make sure to get prints made of your digital photos

 “We are nonchalantly throwing all of our data into what could become an information black hole without realising it.
 We digitise things because we think we will preserve them, but what we don’t understand is that unless we take other steps, those digital versions may not be any better, and may even be worse, than the artefacts that we digitised,” Cerf told the Guardian.
 “If there are photos you really care about, print them out.”

 I shoot wedding photography and portraits.
-My clients end up with digital files.
+Most noteworthy is that my clients end up with digital files.
 Sadly, many of them rarely make prints.
-If they do make prints, they get only a few prints made. or if they do.
+If they do make prints, they get only a few prints made.
 Remember that 25 years after your wedding, you may not have anything to look at.
 Besides, wouldn’t you prefer to look at your cherished wedding photos in a beautiful wedding album, instead of sitting in front of a computer screen?
 (That’s ONLY if the digital files actually last that long, or if modern technology is able to read the files.)
 Surprisingly, 25 years down the road, you may just be sitting together, without any photos.
 Instead, you’ll just be able to reminisce about your wedding memories because your photos are rendered unreadable.
 How sad would that be?

 Or what about a zombie apocalypse?
 Ok, yes, I’m joking, but you never know.

 Photos Last A Long Time

 Here’s a photo of my my maternal grandparents.
 This photo was taken 80+ years ago.
 80 years.
 Think about that.
 This little sepia photograph has lasted 80+ long years.
 Will we be able to say that about our digital files?
 I doubt it.
 So, let’s all be smart and start printing our cherished memories.
 Get prints made.
 Make an album.
 Heck, make a coffee table book.
 Just make hard copies.
 You and your posterity will be glad you did.